 Health care businesses, such as hospitals, assisted living facilities, and skilled nursing centers, vary widely in terms of size and services, but share many common needs for diverting waste.
 While these facilities generate medical waste, which requires specific handling and tight control to minimize health concerns, they also typically generate a large volume of materials common in other sectors, such as cardboard, paper, bottles and cans, and food waste.
 In addition, these facilities may have other specialized waste needs, including document shredding, mattresses, film and rigid plastics, disposable gloves, medical x-ray film, fluorescent light bulbs and blood pressure cuffs.

 Diverting Food Waste from Food Service Operations

 Many health care facilities include on-site food service operations.
-Those facilities that dispose of one ton or more of food waste each week are subject to the Massachusetts Department of Environmental Protection (MassDEP) commercial organics waste ban, which requires businesses and institutions to divert this material from disposal.
+Those facilities that dispose of one-half ton or more of food waste each week are subject to the Massachusetts Department of Environmental Protection (MassDEP) commercial organics waste ban, which requires businesses and institutions to divert this material from disposal.
 To determine whether a facility may be subject to this ban, use the RecyclingWorks Food Waste Estimator tool, which includes metrics for Hospitals and Assisted Living Facilities.

 Refer to the RecyclingWorks webpage on Complying with the Organics Waste Ban for guidance on implementing or expanding a food recovery program using strategies such as source reduction, donation, and diverting food scraps for composting or anaerobic digestion.
 Health care facilities that divert food scraps from disposal may reduce waste hauling costs as well as vermin and odor issues.